 Cool Options to Organize Tools

-We purchased many more tools since I originally created this post.
-We now have a table saw which we take apart when we are not using it to save space.
+We have purchased many more tools (Affiliate Link) since I originally created this post.
+We now have a table saw (Affiliate Link) which we take apart when we are not using it to save space.
 A drawer cart with wheels for light bulbs because we have a variety of lights in and outside our home.
-From different types of landscape light bulbs to LEDs and halogen light bulbs, we needed to find a place to store them that will hopefully keep them safe from breakage.
-I shared with you on DIY Fridays my way to organize spray paint bottles.
-You can check that out here (How to Make A DIY Spray Bottle Organizer).
-To free up space on the floor, we also got rid of a large bulky step stool toolbox that stored random tools in it.
+From different types of landscape light bulbs to LEDs and halogen light bulbs, we needed to find a place to store them that would hopefully keep them safe (Affiliate Link) from breakage.
+I shared with you on DIY Fridays my way of organizing spray paint bottles.
+You can check that here (How to Make A DIY Spray Bottle Organizer).
+To free up space on the floor, we removed a large bulky step stool toolbox (Affiliate Link) that stored random tools (Affiliate Link).
 My husband went through and decided to revisit the nails and screws organizer caddy and labeled everything.
 He's detailed when he wants to be.
 LOL.
 It looks amazing!
-Below I share the images and give you more details about each of these improvements.
+Below, I share the images and give you more details about each improvement.

 Make a DIY spray bottle organizer